Chime Review 2022: Checking, Savings, Pros & Cons

 Automated savings features include:

-Unlike Simple and other online bank accounts, Chime doesn’t make it easy to set specific savings goals or to further personalize your accounts by purpose.
-You also cannot deposit money directly into your Chime savings account; it has to be funneled through your Spending Account.
+Unlike some online accounts, Chime doesn’t make it easy to set specific savings goals or to further personalize your accounts by purpose.
+You also cannot deposit money directly into your Chime Savings Account; it has to be funneled through your Spending Account.

 As with all online bank accounts, Chime’s convenience factor is relative: If you’re looking for the brick-and-mortar banking experience, you’re barking up the wrong (money) tree.

-But because Chime is a technology company, its mobile app is easy to use and lets you manage your money on the go 24/7.
+Because Chime is a technology company, its mobile app is easy to use and lets you manage your money on the go 24/7.
+If that’s what you’re looking for, Chime makes the grade for online savings accounts and savings accounts.

 It also includes some features you won’t see from many of its online-banking competitors, including cash deposits, free overdraft protection and early paycheck deposit.